Breast cancer is the most common type of cancer in the UK.

 Learn more about the symptoms of breast cancer.

 After examining your breasts, your GP may refer you to a specialist breast cancer clinic for further tests.
-This might include a mammography or a biopsy.
+This might include a mammography (breast screening) or a biopsy.

-Read more about how breast cancer is diagnosed.
+Read more about breast screening and how breast cancer is diagnosed.

 Types of breast cancer